Thank you for your purchase of our Trim Wheel Panel.

 For this calibration, you need to rotate the TW pot all the way UP and then all the way DOWN.
 You will see the blue bar graph and the Raw Data change with the rotation.
 Do this rotation about 4 or 5 times.
 When complete, click on Next.

 When Next is clicked, you will then be brought to the calibration window for the Z Rotation potentiometer.
-This is the potentiometer with the large round Black knob.
-As before, rotate this knob back and forth a number of times; then click Next
+This is the Slide Potentiometer.
+As before, slide this knob back and forth a number of times; then click Next